Wily

 5. Show build directory information

-$ pipenv run wily index
+$ uv run wily index

 6. List the metrics available in the Wily operators

-$ pipenv run wily list-metrics
+$ uv run wily list-metrics

 … as pre-commit hook